ISS (UNITY)

 ❓ Frequently Asked Questions

 ISS (UNITY) was launched on 1998-12-04 from Cape Canaveral, Florida, one of the busiest launch facilities in the world, operated by NASA and the U.S. Space Force on Florida’s Atlantic coast.
+At its current altitude, the estimated remaining orbital lifetime is: ~1–3 years.
+View the full satellite launch log.

 Yes — Orbital Radar tracks ISS (UNITY) (NORAD ID 25575) using the latest TLE (two-line element set) data from Space-Track and CelesTrak.
 Open the live tracker to see its current position, altitude, speed and orbital path updated in real time.
+You can also browse the satellite directory to find other tracked objects.